 Kajabi and Teachable are among the most prominent players in the online course industry, with a combined total of 83 million students so far.
 So it’s perfectly normal for an online course creator to compare the two thoroughly.

 Teachable and Kajabi look promising on the surface with the reputation they’ve already attained.
-However, they’re both different and designed for different target users.
+However, both these platforms are different and designed for different target users.

 It isn’t a question of which platform is better because both are powerful in their own rights.
 It is more about which of the two platforms is more suitable for your business’s needs.